 Norman David Brockenshire (Lost Mounds of Western New York, 2006) is a convert to the Mormon Church and an admirer of Joe Smith.
 He is a native of western New York and has had opportunity to roam the land.
 For this reason, we deem it appropriate to give Brockenshire his own page.

 Error #1 – No Internal Map

-This cannot be expressed enough for future modelers – DO NOT reverse engineer your Internal Map.
+This cannot be expressed enough for future modelers – DO NOT reverse engineer your Physical Map.
 Brockenshire chose the land in his model because he lived there.
 That was his first bias and is understandable, but lacks note beyond the more than one hundred models already put forth.

 Error #2 – No Sea South

 Had Brockenshire begun with an Internal Map as recommended by John Sorenson and John Clark his reasons for ignoring the Sea South reference(s) could be narrowed.